ajauwena/Bioinformatics_Projects/Investigating_Genomic_Prediction_in_Ontarian_Barley/README.md

 ### 4. Workflow

-<font color="red">The workflow will be added to this repository.
+<em>The workflow will be added to this repository.
 It will provide a detailed, step-by-step overview of the project's methods.
-For each step, it will also specify the tools used, the scripts used, the input files required, and the output files produced.</font>
+For each step, it will also specify the tools used, the scripts used, the input files required, and the output files produced.</em>

 ## References